top of page

 Mung or moong beans are known in India as dal and were first domesticated in India around 1500 BC.
 They are small, cylindrical beans with a bright green skin.
 There are two main types of moong dal: one with the green hulls on, and the more easily digestible split yellow moong dal.

-According to Ayurvedic food energetics, moong dal are sweet, astringent, and cooling in nature, are suitable for all the doshas, and do not increase intestinal gas and bloating.
+According to Ayurvedic food energetics, moong dal is sweet, astringent, and cooling in nature, is suitable for all the doshas, and does not increase intestinal gas and bloating.

 Rice